 Ed Saur, a DeForest resident and Wisconsin Society for Ornithology member, has compiled species lists and monitored birds along the Upper Yahara River Trail for many years.
 The trail runs along the river for 2.37 miles and meanders through 142 acres of public conservancy in the Village of DeForest.
-In 2013, he observed and listed 113 species in the area.
-Below is a link to this ongoing list.
+He has observed and listed 113 species in the area.

 D. Document that current municipal planning seeks to provide additional bird habitat.

 In 2015 the Village hired Scott Taylor of Taylor Conservation, LLC to update our Ecological Assessment and Management Plan.
 The plan provides a road map to improving habitat in all of our conservancy parks.
 Birds are noted as key elements of the desired wildlife habitat plan.

 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.

 In 2016, the Village amended our ordinance to allow planned native prairie plantings: Ordinance 2016-15.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.